Stormwater Management

 What is an Illicit Discharge?

-• An illicit discharge is any direct or indirect non-stormwater discharge to the story drain system.
+• An illicit discharge is any direct or indirect non-stormwater discharge to the storm drain system.

 • An illicit connection is any connection which allows non-stormwater to enter the storm drain system including sewage, wastewater and wash water.